Function-Level Cycles

 |---|---|---|

 Function-level analysis requires a call graph.
-Arxo builds the call graph when the language and config support it (TypeScript/JavaScript, Rust, Python, Java, etc.).
-If the call graph is not available, only module-level SCC metrics are reported.
+If the call graph is unavailable for a run, only module-level SCC metrics are reported.

 What It Measures